MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 ![Shows the sales order agent flow](media/soa-flow.svg)

-1. Customer: Sends an email to the Business Central mailbox asking for a quote for items.
+1. Customer: Sends an email to the Business Central mailbox asking for a quote on items.
 1. Sales order agent: Picks up unread email from inbox and creates a task with a step for reviewing incoming request.
-1. Reviewer: Reviews/confirms the step that includes the email.
+1. Reviewer: Reviews and confirms the step that includes the email.
 1. Sales order agent:

     1. Finds the requested items.
     1. Finds the contact.
     1. Creates the sales quote based on availability.
     1. Adds a review step with a reply email with attached sales quote as pdf.
-1. Reviewer: Reviews/confirms the sales quotes and reply email.
+1. Reviewer: Reviews and confirms the sales quotes and reply email.
 1. Sales order agent: Sends the email and sales quote PDF to the customer.
 1. Customer: Review sales quote and sends a confirmation email requesting order.
 1. Sales order agent: Picks up email and adds review step.
-1. Reviewer: Reviews/confirms the confirmation email for a sale order.
+1. Reviewer: Reviews and confirms the confirmation email for a sale order.
 1. Sales order agent:

     1. Converts the sales quote to an order.
     1. Adds a review task with outgoing email and attached sales order confirming order.
-1. Reviewer: Reviews/confirms outgoing email.
+1. Reviewer: Reviews and confirms the order and reply email.
 1. Sales order agent:

     1. Commits the order.